 I am sure others, more knowledgeable than I, will be along in a minute............

-"Ribbing-the most expensive way of traveling third class"
+"Ribbing-the most expensive way of travelling third class"